Residential Curbside Collection

 What does this mean?

-The City is evaluating all multi-family sites that are currently receiving hand waste collection to determine whether properties should transition to the Residential Curbside Collection or Residential Bin Collection.
+The City is evaluating all multi-family sites that are currently receiving hand waste collection to determine whether properties should transition to the Residential Curbside Collection or Residential Communal Collection.
 Each site has undergone or will undergo a vigorous evaluation to reach the most appropriate waste management solution.
 Current hand collection will no longer be an option.
-Thus, each property will transition to either bins or carts.
+Thus, each property will transition to either carts or communal bins.
 If your waste is currently collected in a bin, your service will not change at this time.